jshory/bandcamp-scraper/README.md

 ### Technology

 The Bandcamp Scraper is built with Node.js (version 8.11.1), Puppeteer (version 2.0.0), and Cheerio (version 1.0.0-rc.3).
-Node-Cron (version 2.0.3) is used to schedule a daily scrape (currently scheduled for 4:30pm EST), and Mongoose (version 5.7.12) allows for database connectivity.
+Mongoose (version 5.7.12) allows for database connectivity.

 ### Status